The most active living donor liver transplant programs

 University Health System Transplant Center executive director Patricia Jones says their program has transformed because of the combination of Grimmer’s persistence and the dedication of associate professor of surgery at UT Health San Antonio Tarunjeet Klair, M.D., who joined the hospital three years ago from New York-Presbyterian/Columbia University Irving Medical Center.
 Calling Klair a physician champion, Jones said his support and direction made a tremendous difference in University Health System Transplant Center’s living donor liver transplant numbers.

 2019 was a record-shattering year overall for living donation — the 7,397 total living donor transplants in 2019 far exceeded the previous record of 6,992 set in 2004.
 In total, health care teams across the country performed 39,718 transplants with organs from both deceased and living donors.
 This marks an 8.7 percent increase over 2018 and a seventh consecutive annual record.
-Read more about how the donation and transplant community helped save more lives than ever before in 2019.
+Read more about how the organ donation and transplant community helped save more lives than ever before in 2019.

 “People are more educated about living donation now.
 Especially with younger altruistic donors, people are educating themselves before even coming forward.”